metamn/meta-layout/README.md

 Once we have all set up for representing all elements collected into pages flowing through templates what's left is to lay out a proper structure, or layout for our site.

-Maybe we will have a full page layout, a sliding menu, a responsive grid, or different layers stacked upon.
+Maybe we will have a full page layout, a sliding menu, a responsive grid, or different layers stacked upon each other.
 All the code positioning the elements should be handled by this folder.

 This way we have separated two concerns: Elements describe the look, Layouts describe how they are arranged.